scanpratik/spring-JPA-H2-inMemory/README.md

-# PoC with best coding ptactices for SpringBoot 2.6.2
+# PoC with best coding practices for SpringBoot 2.6.2

 ## Used Spring JPA as CRUD Resources